 If there is a significant property chain involved things can take time.
 Things tend to move at the pace of the slowest transaction and it’s easy to get stressed by things that you cannot control.

 - Choose your buyer carefully

 If you have more than one offer the best one may not be the highest.
 Are the people making the offer serious and in a position to complete the purchase?

 Your estate agent may recommend a conveyancer to handle the contracts and legal aspects of the transaction.
 Ask whether the agent is being paid commission or a referral fee for their recommendations.
 A ‘routine’ conveyance doesn’t really exist.

 Each property sale or purchase has unique considerations.
 Attention to detail and regular communication will make the home buying and selling process much less stressful.
-The property team at PowellsLaw prides itself on the individual service we provide.
+If you are looking for a solicitor to help with the buying and selling of a property then get in touch, the property team at PowellsLaw prides itself on the individual service we provide.
 Call us on 01934 623501.